Welcome to Phoenix 2025-2026!

 We spend our mornings focused on our literacy and maths and the afternoons are Science or non-core subjects.

-Here is a snapshot of our learning for the second half of the Autumn Term:
+Here is a snapshot of our learning for the second half of the Spring Term:

 Maths - revision of all key concepts